patrycja-io/asteroids/README.md

 I have done manual testing:

-Hero section:
+#### Hero section:

 Asteroids Game plus button: - Try to press button, expected popup modal with text about the game - fully working Press Play button -Try to press *play* - Try to press button, expected popup modal nested youtube video - fully working

 Scrolling up and down on wesite works

-Game
+#### Game

-Navigation of the ship when pressed designed button - works Laser shooting after tapping in space bar - works Counting points after shooted asteroid - works
+Navigation of the ship when pressed a designed button - works Laser shooting after tapping in space bar - works Counting points after shooted asteroid - works
-Saving best score of a game - works
+Saving the best score of a game - works
-Loosing lifes after hitted by asteroids -works
+Losing lives after hitting by asteroids -works
-I discovered one bug that I cna not fix because of lack of time.
-IN html left inline styling for canvas.
-Tried to fix that by adding styling in CSS but it break whole webiste.
+I discovered one bug that I can not fix because of a lack of time.
+In HTML left inline styling for canvas.
+I tried to fix that by adding styling in CSS but it breaks the whole website.

-Go to the Social Links
+#### Go to the Social Links in footer section

-Try to press on Github icon and be redirected to Github opened up with my profile - fully working Try to press on Instagram icon and be redirected to Instagram page opened up in new tab with my profile - fully working Try to press on Linkedin icon and be redirected to Linkedin opened up with my profile - fully working Project is fully responsive on large screens like desktops or laptops and medium size devices as for ex.
+Try to press on Github icon and be redirected to Github opened up with my profile - fully working Try to press on the Instagram icon and be redirected to Instagram page opened up in new tab with my profile - fully working Try to press on the Linkedin icon and be redirected to Linkedin opened up with my profile - fully working The project is fully responsive on large screens as well as desktops or laptops and medium-size devices.
 Pixel 3XL and small phones as iPhone 5s.
-There is no bugs and website fully works on browsers as Firefox, Opera or Internet Explorer.
+There is no bugs and website fully works on browsers like Firefox, Opera or Internet Explorer.

 ## Deployment

-#### To deploy my website I had to log on to browser to my personal Gitub account s and click on my repository with Astreoids - Milstone 2 project - that was patrycja-io/asteroids.
+#### To deploy my website I had to log on to browser to my personal GitHub account s and click on my repository with Asteroids - Milestone 2 project - that was patrycja-io/asteroids.
-#### Onced I clicked my reop I showed a screen with setting and I had to click on this button like above:
+#### Once I clicked my reop I showed a screen with setting and I had to click on this button like above:

 <p><img alt="Image" title="icon" src="wireframes/howtodeploy-1.PNG" /></p>